Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   - Neuron count per layer
   - Learning rate

-- **finalEpochs**
+- **batchSize**
   *Type:* Integer
-  *Description:* The number of epochs used to train tuned model.
+  *Description:* The number of samples per batch during training and evaluation.
   *Impact:*
-  - More final epochs increases accuracy and training time but risks overfitting.
+  - Larger batch sizes can improve computational efficiency and speed up training on GPUs (e.g., RTX 3080) but require more memory.
-  - Fewer final epochs reduces accuracy and training time but risks underfitting.
+  - Smaller batch sizes may be necessary for CPU training or environments with limited memory.

 ---